albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/README.md

 I collected the primary four variables used in the following difference in differences analysis by using GIS.
 I first calculated the number of business applications with an approved status in each New York City neighborhood for the year 2010, and repeated the same process for the year 2018.
 I next calculated the number of bike lanes in each neighborhood in 2010, and again for 2018.
 By Using ArcGIS, I had my primary four variables of interest at the neighborhood level, business applications in 2010 for each neighborhood, business applications in 2018 in each neighborhood, feet of bike lanes in 2010 in each neighborhood, and feet of bike lanes in 2018 in each neighborhood.
 Examples of how GIS was used to find these variables can be found below in figures 1 and 2.
 This process allowed me to create the panel data necessary for difference in difference modeling.

 Figure 1.
+Neighborhood Bike Lanes

 ![Image of Bike Lanes](https://github.com/albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/blob/master/figure1.JPG)

 Map depicting bike lanes by neighborhood in 2018.
 Redlines represent bike lanes while black lines depict the neighborhood borders.
-Source: New York City DOT
+Source: [Department of Transportation, 2020](https://data.cityofnewyork.us/Transportation/Bicycle-Routes/7vsa-caz7)

 Figure 2.
+Neighborhood Business Applications

 ![Image of Business Applications](https://github.com/albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/blob/master/Figure%202.JPG)

 Map depicting business applications in 2018 by neighborhood.
 Each point represents a business application in 2018.
 Lines separate New York City neighborhoods.
-Source : New York City DOT
+Source : [Department of Consumer Affairs, 2020](https://data.cityofnewyork.us/Business/License-Applications/ptev-4hud)

 The difference in differences model allowed me to control for fixed effects in each neighborhood, but I still needed to control for things that changed over time in each neighborhood that would also affect new business creation.
 To control for these neighborhood changes, I used New York City census data in each neighborhood provided by New York City Planning.
 I chose six variables to control for.
 I controlled for neighborhood population, gender distribution, age, education, unemployment, and income all of which may affect new business applications.